-Should our competitors increase spending on advertising and promotion, should the cost of television or radio advertising increase, should our advertising funds materially decrease for any reason, or should our advertising and promotion be less effective than our competitors', there could be a material adverse effect on our results of operations and financial condition.
-In that regard, the success of our Burger King restaurants also depends in part upon advertising campaigns and promotions by BKC.
+If our competitors increase spending on advertising and promotion, or the cost of television or radio advertising increases, or our advertising and promotions are less effective than our competitors', there could be a material adverse effect on our results of operations and financial condition.
+The success of our Burger King restaurants also depends in part upon the effectiveness of the advertising campaigns and promotions by BKC.